guybrush77/rapidobj/README.md

 target_link_libraries(my_app PRIVATE rapidobj::rapidobj)
 ```

-If you do not wish to manually download and place RapidObj files, you can automate these steps by using CMake's FetchContent module:
+If you do not wish to manually download and place rapidobj files, you can automate these steps by using CMake's FetchContent module:

 ```cmake
 add_executable(my_app my_src.cpp)